Romblon: Postwar era

-Marcos dictatorship era
+Martial law era

 The beginning months of the 1970s had marked a period of turmoil and change in the Philippines, as well as in Romblon.
 During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of foreign debt-funded public works projects.
 This caused the Philippine economy to take a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which led to a period of economic difficulty and a significant rise of social unrest.
 With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
 This period in Philippine history is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.

 The Marcos regime was able to solidify its hold on Romblon when its governor, who had earlier been part of the opposition, joined Marcos' KBL party.
 Romblon, which is historically and geographically part of the Western Visayas Region, was made politically part of the Southern Tagalog Region (Region IV) in the gerrymandering of the Philippines by Ferdinand Marcos on 1972.

 Marcos used the Armed forces as its main implementor of authoritarian rule, but the regime soon encouraged the creation of armed militias due to manpower limitations.
 These militias, broadly placed under the umbrella of the Integrated Civilian Home Defense Forces (CHDF), soon became infamous for their human rights violations.
 In Romblon, one of the active paramilitary groups was a subunit of the paramilitary group which called itself "The Lost Command."